Sharp Nurses Ratify New 4-Year Contract After Historic Strike - Here are The Terms

 What began as a strike authorization ultimately escalated into one of San Diego’s largest healthcare strikes in decades, culminating in a three-day walkout over Thanksgiving.
 Union leaders say the pressure forced meaningful movement at the bargaining table.

-What the Tentative Agreement Includes
+What the Agreement Includes

-According to UNAC/UHCP, the tentative agreement focuses on retaining and attracting registered nurses while improving patient care conditions across Sharp facilities.
+According to UNAC/UHCP, the agreement focuses on retaining and attracting registered nurses while improving patient care conditions across Sharp facilities.

 Key wins include: